by Mark Sefton (originally appeared in Caves and Caving No. 9)

 The other discovery of note in 1979 was made by the Spaniards from S.E.I.I. who entered the main shaft of Sara from the top via another high level route also beginning in the Sara mine.
 This extended the depth of the natural cave from -635m to -848m. (ed.
 Sara turned out to be -578m) At -230m deep, the main shaft must be one of the worlds more impressive drops.

 Perhaps the most notable achievement of the expedition was the film made for the BBC by Chris Baxter (cameraman) and Nick Airey (sound) based on the exploration of Agua and Tere.
-They were rewarded for the limitless hours of work they put in both above and below ground by winning the Mick Burke award (part 1, part 2) for 1979.
+They were rewarded for the limitless hours of work they put in both above and below ground by winning the Mick Burke award for 1979. (available on Chris Baxter’s YouTube account).